-HOW TO HOST A TEACHED SCREENING
+HOW TO HOST A TEACHED FILM SCREENING:

 Screen One Film at a Time

-Screening each film individually gives you time to deeply immerse your audience in the issues each one addresses, e.g. the school-to-prison pipeline, education equality, tech diversity, etc. You may consider concluding your event with group brainstorming and action planning.
+Screening each film individually gives you time to deeply immerse your audience in the issues each one addresses, e.g. the school-to-prison pipeline, education equality, tech diversity, etc. You may consider concluding your event with group activities and action planning.

 Screen Several Films

 Our short films can be mixed and matched depending on your goals and audience.
 TEACHED films are about 10-20 minutes each so you can screen several at a time, depending on the issues you want to address.
 Go here for some program theme ideas.

 Connect with your public library, community group, faith-based institution, college, university or other local organization that has space to screen the films and can help you reach a large and diverse audience.